ray-project/ray/doc/source/serve/production-guide/kubernetes.md

 To follow along, save this CR locally in a file named `ray_v1alpha1_rayservice.yaml`:

 :::{note}
-The example `RayService` uses very small resource requests because it's only for demonstration.
+- The example `RayService` uses very small resource requests because it's only for demonstration.
 In production, you'll want to provide more resources to the cluster.
 Learn more about how to configure KubeRay clusters [here](kuberay-config).

+- If you have dependencies that need to be installed for the deployment, you can add them to the `runtime_env` in your Deployment code.
+Checkout [here](serve-handling-dependencies)
 :::

 ```console